 As I was walking in front of Sydney Hospital, I happened to notice a crowd in front of a strange looking statue.
 Turns out that this is a copy of Il Porcellino or “piglet” in Italian, a bronze statue of a boar which was donated to the hospital in 1968.
 The original sculpture was created by Pietro Tacca around 1634 and visitors in Florence, Italy place a coin in the boar’s jaws for good luck and then rub the snout to ensure a return to Florence.
 The snout over time looks polished because of all of the rubbing and the same can be said of Il Porcellino in Sydney.

 It’s impossible for me to pass up a beautiful example of architecture, especially a church or cathedral and St. Mary’s Cathedral in Hyde Park is one that won’t disappoint.
 Built in 1882 by architect William Wardell in the Gothic Revival or Decorated Gothic style of the 13th century England, it is the largest ecclesiastical building in Australia.
+Nowadays, those considering constructing a brand new church might want to think about the benefits of doing so out of steel; the average cost of steel building has made it an attractive option for many church constructions of late.

 Located at 184 Phillip Street just outside of Hyde Park, the Supreme Court of New South Wales was an impressive sight to see with floor to ceiling windows and bright and modern future in the lobby area.